Skip to main content

 Summer concert series at Baker Park deliver free musical entertainment weekly during warm months.
 Blankets and lawn chairs create comfortable viewing at no cost.

-Fire & Ice festival provides free winter entertainment with spectacular ice sculptures displayed throughout downtown.
+Fire in Ice festival provides free winter entertainment with spectacular ice sculptures displayed throughout downtown.
 This seasonal event costs nothing to enjoy.

 Gallery openings on First Saturdays offer free wine, hors d'oeuvres, and art viewing.
 These monthly events provide sophisticated entertainment without expense.